movefaster/CheggDownloader/README.md

 THIS TOOL IS NOT MEANT TO CIRCUMVENT COPYRIGHT PROTECTION.
 IT SHOULD ONLY BE USED TO DOWNLOAD ETEXTBOOKS THAT **YOU OWN**.
 REPRODUCING AND/OR DISTRIBUTING COPYRIGHTED WORK IS A CRIME IN MANY COUNTRIES AND JURISDICTIONS.

 # CheggDownloader
 This is a simple Python script that allows you to download an eTextbook from Chegg.com.
+Output (on the limited sample size that I have) will be stored as a separate PNG file for each page.

 ## Requirements
 1. Python 3